 Student groups will be permitted to sell food and/or beverages in these areas.
 The specific plans for such sales must be approved by the Department Head.

 - Music majors, with faculty approval, may reserve use of rehearsal and locked classrooms.
 If the faculty member is not available to unlock/lock the room, they may request that students be allowed to check out a key from the Main Office.
 Music students who have received such approval may check out a key by leaving an ID.

 - The Recital Hall has a sophisticated multi-media system.
-Music department student organizations may request use of the system for special music events with the permission of their faculty adviser and the Department Head.
+Music department student organizations may request use of the system for special music events with the permission of their faculty advisor and the Department Head.
 The faculty advisor is responsible for the security of the Recital Hall and the proper operation of the multi-media system.
-The faculty adviser must supervise the entire event in person and operate the multi-media system.
+The faculty advisor must supervise the entire event in person and operate the multi-media system.
 Students will not be issued keys to operate the multi-media system.

 - All lockers must be kept locked